2023 Best Allied Health Professions Associate Degree Trade Schools in Arkansas

 On average, allied health graduates from ATU take out $13,941 in student loans while working on their Associate Degree.

-Read full report on Allied Health Professions at Arkansas Tech University
+Full Allied Health Professions at Arkansas Tech University Report

 While working on their Associate Degree, allied health majors at NWACC accumulate an average of around $15,359 in student debt.

-Henderson State University did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #6 on the list.
+Henderson State University ranked #6 on this year’s Best Allied Health Professions Associate Degree Trade Schools in Arkansas list.
 Located in the town of Arkadelphia, Henderson State University is a public college with a small student population.

 Read full report on Allied Health Professions at Henderson State University